gokuljs/Node.js-Mongodb-and-Express/README.md

 <p>
   Error Driven Development is a pun on Test Driven Development.
 So besides writing tests, you should more importantly, write errors!
 And by errors I mean that the program should "throw" an error when something is wrong. ...
 To make a bug free program, it should crash at any opportunity, on all kind of errors
  </p>

+ # Authentication (!important)
+ refer this video for complete understanding of nodejs authentication https://www.youtube.com/watch?v=i7of02icPyQ&feature=youtu.be&t=35 \